-A 2013 study found that 85 per cent of university students in Canada have a credit card, and these cards can lead them into more debt than they can handle.
+A 2013 study found that 85% of university students in Canada have a credit card, and these cards can lead them into more debt than they can handle.
 As children become adults and move out into the world on their own, they will work towards becoming financially independent of their parents.
 But that doesn’t mean parents don’t have some great advice.

 Your 20s are a great time for talking to parents about money; to sit down and ask advice regarding things like obtaining credit cards, car loans, and other forms of debt.
 With payments on loans, budgeting carefully becomes an even more important task, as it’s easy to forget when payments are due.
 Missed payments can quickly add up to a lower credit score, and it’s easy to fall behind.

 Another major debt incurred by many during this decade is student loan debt.
 Combined with credit cards, this can leave graduating students with a large amount that needs to be paid off, and before that sets in is a good time for parents and students to sit down and discuss how best to approach it.

 Although you may not be thinking about it yet, your 20s are a good time to buy life insurance.
 Rates are lower for those who are younger and have fewer health issues, and as a result you will have the policy in place later in life when it may become less affordable.

 Graduating students will transition from part time to full time work, and as income increases, it’s time to put the first money aside for the future.
 This is the time to start contributing to an RRSP or TSFA, and increasing savings for big financial events in the near future such as a wedding or the purchase of a home.